 N26 is direct bank offering various financial products through its mobile application.
 Its main differentiator from traditional banks is a technology-first approach to banking, no physical branches, convenience of service, free accounts, and a transparent fee structure.

 The business model of N26 is based on charging private consumers or business owners for premium subscription plans.
-Other channels of income include overdraft fees, interest paid on loans, cashback programs and commission fees for insurance sales.
+Other channels of income include overdraft fees, interest paid on loans, cashback programs, interchange fees, interest on cash, and commission fees for insurance sales.

 Founded by two novice entrepreneurs, N26 became one of the highest funded and valued startups out of Europe.
 Having raised over $680 million to date, the company was able to acquire over 5 million customers worldwide.